Rathdrum, County Wicklow

 Rathdrum is a small town in County Wicklow, Ireland.
 It is situated high on the western side of the Avonmore River valley, which flows through the Vale of Clara.
 The village is in a townland and civil parish of the same name.

 History

 The town and area is referred to as Rathdrum in records stretching back as far back as 1604 in the Calendar of Patent Rolls of James I but is likely of much older origin.

 Avondale House was built near the town around 1779.

 The Comerford family established a mill in the town in the 19th century.

 Transport

 Railway

 Rathdrum is served by mainline train and bus from Dublin and Rosslare.
 Rathdrum railway station opened on 18 July 1863, replacing the earlier terminus at Rathdrum (Kilcommon) (opened on 20 August 1861) when the line was extended.

 Bus

-Bus Éireann route 133 from Wicklow to Arklow serves Rathdrum twice a day each way (once each way on Sundays) and provides a link to Avoca, Woodenbridge, Glenealy and Rathnew.
+Wexford Bus route 740 from Wicklow to Arklow serves Rathdrum twice a day each way (once each way on Sundays) and provides a link to Avoca, Woodenbridge, Glenealy and Rathnew.

 The Wicklow Way bus service operates two routes linking Rathdrum railway station and Rathdrum with Glendalough and Tinahely, respectively.